Teen idol: 2000s

-Raven-Symoné gained popularity as a child actor for her roles on The Cosby Show (1989-1992) and Hangin' with Mr Cooper (1993-1997) but became a household name from being the titular character on the extremely popular and successful Disney Channel Show That's So Raven (2003-2007) as well as being apart of The Cheetah Girls and the films (2003-2006).
-She also had a supporting role in The Princess Diaries 2: Royal Engagement (2004).
+Raven-Symoné had already gained popularity as a child actor for her roles on The Cosby Show (1989–1992) and Hangin' with Mr. Cooper (1993–1997) along with appearing in the Dr. Dolittle films, but became a household name from being the titular character on the extremely popular and successful Disney Channel show That's So Raven (2003–2007) as well as being a part of The Cheetah Girls and the films (2003–2006).
+She also had a supporting role in The Princess Diaries 2: Royal Engagement (2004), a leading role in College Road Trip (2008) and voiceover roles in Kim Possible and Tinker Bell.

-Miley Cyrus claimed her fame by playing a fictionalized version of herself on the television show Hannah Montana (2006-2011).
-Her 2009 singles "The Climb" and "Party in the U.S.A" were both hits.
+Miley Cyrus claimed her fame by playing a fictionalized version of herself on the television show Hannah Montana (2006–2011).
+Her 2009 singles "The Climb" and "Party in the U.S.A" were both mega hits.
 However, as she began metamorphosizing into something more mature, her popularity fell as parents considered her new materials inappropriate for their children.

-Selena Gomez made her debut by starring in the Disney situational comedy Wizards of Waverly Place (2007-2012) and released her first album Kiss & Tell in 2009.
-She became an icon for (adolescent) girls and women, yet details of her personal life put her under public scrutiny.
+Selena Gomez made her debut by starring in the Disney situational comedy Wizards of Waverly Place (2007–2012) and released her first album Kiss & Tell in 2009.
+She became an icon for adolescent girls and women, yet details of her personal life put her under public scrutiny.

+Demi Lovato made her Disney Channel debut in the musical film Camp Rock and released her first album, Don't Forget, in 2008, before starring in the series Sonny with a Chance (2009–2011).
+She became an icon for teenagers by addressing issues related to mental health.